MakeSchool-Tutorials/Git-to-Know-Branching/P00-Branching/content.md

 > If you ever talk to a great programmer, you'll find they know their tools like an artist knows their paintbrushes.
 >
-> -_Bill Gates_
+> -Bill Gates

-This tutorial details a step-by-step strategy to enhance your development workflow called **_git branching_**.
+This tutorial details a step-by-step strategy to enhance your development workflow called **git branching**.
 Branching is often referred to as the "killer feature" of Git.

 ## Command Overview